Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ~ Sustainable approaches:

-~ If you want to connect with like-minded individuals, Facebook has many groups dedicated to gardening related.
-If you're in New Zealand, you may want to join these groups: [NZ Vege & Edible Gardening](https://www.facebook.com/groups/nzvege/about), [NZ Gardening On A Budget](https://www.facebook.com/groups/1523179061301262/about), [Backyard Gardeners NZ](https://www.facebook.com/groups/482950031843992/about), and many more.
+~ If you want to connect with like-minded individuals, Facebook has many groups dedicated to gardeners.
+If you're in New Zealand, you may want to join these groups: [NZ Vege & Edible Gardening](https://www.facebook.com/groups/nzvege/about), [NZ Gardening On A Budget](https://www.facebook.com/groups/1523179061301262/about), [Backyard Gardeners NZ](https://www.facebook.com/groups/482950031843992/about).

 ~ For aesthetics purposes: